shanthaprabhu/Testing/README.md

 # Testing
-Adding all my testing related files here.
+This Repository contains all my testing files which includes sample testcases I scripted for a sample website.